mobilemind/jumpOnJuniper/ReadMe.md

 “VisitorNet” sites that control access to WiFi networks.
 The bookmarklet will paste in the Username and password values stored in the bookmark and then submit the form.

 Version 7.2.x releases are the final versions.
-I've learned as much as I needed to learned for this project and have no way to actually use it myself anymore.
+I've learned as much as I needed to learn for this project and have no way to actually use it myself anymore.

 ## Install